jina-ai/jina-hub/README.md

 Jina Hub is a centralized registry, where you can share and discover custom and community driven Jina Pods and Apps tailored to specific use cases of neural search.

-🌌 **Upload and Share Images** - Share your custom Jina Pods by simply uploading a Python file, a Dockerfile and a YAML, and leave the rest of the work to us.
+🌌 **Upload and Share Images** - Share your custom Jina Pods by simply uploading a Python file, a Dockerfile, a YAML file, and leave the rest of the work to us.
 Building and version control is automatically handled on the cloud side.

 🌩️ **Cloud Native** - As Jina Hub images are containerized, they can be easily leveraged in any Jina Flow, even in distributed environments.